lshapz/truthiness-code-challenge/README.md

 	7 > 4 && 100 < #your solution here
 end

-#Don't touch the following line!
+#DO NOT touch the following line!

 returning_false